How to Become a Hospitalist

 - Comprehensive Osteopathic Medical Licensing Exam (for DOs).

-Many states have additional licensing requirements.
+Many states have additional licensing requirements, but these vary from state to state.
 To learn more, contact your state medical board.

 Board certification of physicians is voluntary and signifies a high level of proficiency in a certain specialty.
 Board certified doctors are regularly evaluated to ensure they're keeping up with the latest advances in their field.
 At present, neither the American Board of Medical Specialties nor the American Osteopathic Association offers board certification in hospital medicine.
 However, physicians who want to increase their job prospects often pursue certification in a related specialty such as internal or family medicine.